Modern Languages and Literatures

 FREN 270: Translation & Creative Writing

 This course aims to develop the student's written fluency in French, through the synergy of using two complementary approaches to writing, ie. exercises in translation (primarily French-English) and creative writing exercises in French.
 The course literature, written by various francophone authors, will include narratives, poems, letters, dramatic scenes, and news articles.
 Translation of these varied literary genres will hone the student's use of grammar and syntax, as well as understanding of stylistic and literary devices in cultural context.
 Creative exercises will be linked to literary and stylistic elements of texts studied, and framed in one or more cultural contexts.
 Original writing will also be inspired by the use of visual media (e.g. film, images), for a variety of short writing assignments to include poetry, prose and dramatic dialogue.
 The students' oral expression in French will be enhanced by analytic discussion of the readings and visuals, short interpretation exercises (the oral equivalent of translation), presentation and discussion of original creative material.
 An original text will be chosen for submission to Collage literary magazine.
 Prerequisite: FREN 212 or equivalent.
-(Under the Forester Fundamental Curriculum, this course meets the Creative & Performing Arts requirement.
-Under the old GEC, this course meets the Humanities and Cultural Diversity requirements.)
+(This course satisfies Creative & Performing Arts.)

 FREN 280: Parlez-vous poésie?
 Rondeau to Rap

 (Parlez-vous poésie?
 Rondeau to Rap.)
 This course examines poetic forms and themes in their cultural context, taken from France and the French-speaking world.
 A variety of fixed forms like the rondeau and the sonnet, as well as the fable, free verse, prose poems, visual poetry, rap and song lyrics are explored, as well as any existing musical adaptations of these texts.
 Students improve French pronunciation by studying rhyme, rhythm and intonation.
 French grammar and syntax are reviewed through the chosen poems, as well as language register for formal and informal expression.
 Students expand their vocabulary in French through language games and imitate poetic styles by creating original poetic texts in French.
 Selected texts are submitted to Collage Magazine for publication consideration (with optional audio recitation or musical adaptation).
 Prerequisite: FREN212 or equivalent.
-(Under the Forester Fundamental Curriculum, this course meets the Creative & Performing Arts requirement.)
+(This course satisfies Creative & Performing Arts.)

 cross listed: MUSC 281